Complete Guide to Route Optimization for Garbage Trucks

 Inefficient Routes

-Because your focus needs to be on running your business and providing high quality customer service, you can’t be spending hours each week trying to determine the best route for each truck, especially as new customers sign up, which will require frequent changes to routes.
+Your focus needs to be on running your business and providing high-quality customer service.
+So you can’t be spending hours each week trying to determine the best route for each truck, especially as new customers sign up, which will require frequent route changes.

 In summary, a lot of time and money can be wasted on inefficient routing.